aaaronhsu/Enter-the-Steakhouse/README.md

 **Yaying**: Worked on different Enemies.
 Different Enemies shoot different styles of projectiles.

 ### 5/26
+**Aaron**: Worked on wall collisions (so that they player can't walk into walls).
+Corridors are now deleted if there is no adjacent room.
+Also new maps!

 **Yaying**: Added customizable size + color feature to projectiles + fixed shoot-3-projectiles-at-a-time bug.
 Added collision detection for enemy projectiles.